-Director, Philanthropy & Grants
+Director, Charities & Grants

 Darrel leads grantmaking at CFS, working closely in partnership with donors, non-profit organisations and communities to develop and implement impactful programmes that bring significant value to care recipients.
 He has more than 18 years of experience in strategy formulation, programme design and execution in the public, private and non-profit sector.
 This included 5 years with the National Volunteer & Philanthropy Centre where he led the development of innovative programmes such as Colabs which brings together multi sectoral stakeholders to address complex problems in a collaborative manner.